Using Distance Correlation for Efficient Bayesian Optimization: Global probing of a black-box function

-for application-dependent weight function $G$.
+with a domain-specific weight function $G$.
 These integrals are numerically expensive.
-As a result, the iterative hyperparameter-optimization step in line 4 of Algorithm~\ref{alg:gpdc1} is numerically expensive.
-The number of iterations is thus restricted to 20. \item In this paper, we consistently use the Mat\'{e}rn 5/2 kernel following the advice of \citep{Snoek2012}, and optimize the length scale and noise level using leave-one-out cross-validation \citep[Sec.~5.4.2]{RW_GP_book}. \item In line 10 of Algorithm~\ref{alg:gpdc1}, the point of maximal uncertainty is selected, because the information gain due to observing a Gaussian variable is $\log \sigma+\text{const.}$ \citep{CT_book}.
-It has been proven that a myopic greedy policy for sequencial information maximization is close to optimal under quite general conditions \citep{Golovin2011,Chen2015}. \item In line 6 of Algorithm~\ref{alg:gpdc1}, the samples of $f$ over $\{\wh{\x}_n\}_{n=1:N}$ are drawn from the posterior distribution.
+As a result, the iterative hyperparameter-optimization step in line 4 of Algorithm~\ref{alg:gpdc1} becomes a numerical bottleneck; we had to limit the number of iterations to 20. \item In line 10 of Algorithm~\ref{alg:gpdc1}, the point of maximal uncertainty is selected, because the information gain from observing a Gaussian variable $\sim \mathcal{N}(\mu,\sigma^2)$ is $\log \sigma$ up to an irrelevant constant \cite{CT_book}. \footnote{It has been proven that a myopic greedy policy for sequential information maximization is close to optimal under general conditions \cite{Golovin2011,Chen2015}.} \item In line 6 of Algorithm~\ref{alg:gpdc1}, the samples of $f$ over $\{\wh{\x}_n\}_{n=1:N}$ are drawn from the posterior distribution of GP.
 This procedure requires Cholesky decomposition of the $N\times N$ covariance matrix for $f$, which may be prohibitively hard in high dimensions.
-For instance, in 10 dimensions, if a mesh of length 20 is taken in each dimension, $N$ is as large as $20^{10}$, which is far too large for numerics.
-This problem can be solved by employing the sampling method in \citep{SSGP2010} and \citep[Sec.~2.1]{HernandezLobato2014} that utilizes the spectral density of kernel functions and random feature maps. \item Note that distance covariance, the unnormalized version of distance correlation, is not used in line 12 because it is \emph{a priori} unclear how to fix the relative normalization of observations from different modalities. \item All our numerical calculations of DC were carried out using the Python library \textsf{dcor} \citep{dcor2020}. \end{itemize}
+For instance, in 10 dimensions, if a mesh of length 20 is taken along each dimension, $N$ becomes as large as $20^{10}$, which is far too large for numerics.
+We sidestep this problem by employing a sampling method of \cite{SSGP2010} and \cite[Section~2.1]{HernandezLobato2014} that utilizes the spectral density of kernel functions and random feature maps. \end{itemize}